 There are a wide range of organisations that offer support groups for those experiencing diagnosis or treatment for cancer or having lost someone to cancer.

-- Beating Bowel Cancer (and Bowel Cancer UK) offer the opportunity to share personal stories.
+Bowel Cancer UK offer the opportunity to share personal stories.

 Coping with Cancer North East offer breast cancer support groups.

 Macmillan Support Services offer a range of support groups both social and therapeutic.
 Register on their site and find out what is available locally.

-- Maggies Newcastle based at Freeman Hospital, offer support to people with any type of cancer and those who are bereaved as a result of cancer.
+Maggies Newcastle based at Freeman Hospital, offer support to people with any type of cancer and those who are bereaved as a result of cancer.
 This includes the Brain Tumour support group and a local Prostate Cancer UK support group.

 Durham and District Women’s Cancer Support Group support people diagnosed with ovarian cancer